MarkusThielker/finances/README.md

 The described steps are already automated in the deploy.sh script.
 The commands for the remote host are defined in deploy-remote.sh.
 To adapt the scripts to your needs, you need to change the variables in the beginning of the deploy.sh script.
-The used image version is be set as a script parameter.
+The used image version can be set as a script parameter.

+Make sure to change the database credentials and the correct ORIGIN variable in the .env file before deploying.
+The ORIGIN has to be the exact URL of the application.
+Otherwise, the application will not work properly!

 To deploy the application, run the following command:
 ```shell